 Materials and Painting Setup

-We'll be working with just three professional-grade watercolors:
+The exercise uses just three professional-grade watercolors:

 - Quinacridone Gold Hue (by Schmincke Horadam)